Also posted on the Project Polymath blog.

 Study 1.
 In a simple test of scientists’ appraisals of deep, specialized studies vs. broader studies that span multiple domains, we created brief hypothetical descriptions of two studies (Fig. 1; see details in Supporting Information).
 Counterbalancing the sequence of the descriptions in a sample separate from our primary (Study 2) sample, we found that these scientists considered the broader study to be riskier (means = 4.61 vs. 3.15; t = 12.94, P < 0.001), a less significant opportunity (5.17 vs. 5.83; t = 6.13, P < 0.001), and of lower potential importance (5.35 vs. 5.72; t = 3.47, P < 0.001).
 They reported being less likely to pursue the broader project (on a 100% probability scale, 59.9 vs. 73.5; t = 14.45, P < 0.001).
 Forced to choose, 64% chose the deep project and 33% (t = 30.12, P < 0.001) chose the broad project (3% were missing).
 These results support the assumptions underlying our Study 2 predictions, that the perceived risk/return trade-off generally favors choosing depth over breadth.

-Since they don’t mean the SDs, one cannot calculate r or d from their data I think.
+Since they don’t mention the SDs, one cannot calculate r or d from their data I think.
 Unless one can get it from the t-values (not sure).
-One can of course calculate odds ratios using their mean values, but I’m not sure this would be a meaningful statistic (not a ratio scale, maybe not even an interval scale).
+One can of course calculate relative ratios using their mean values, but I’m not sure this would be a meaningful statistic.

 Their model fitting comparison is pretty bad, since they only tried their preferred model vs. an implausible straw man model: